egenomics/scQCEA/index.md

 **Inputs for cell-type enrichment analysis:**

-The required inputs are a gene-cell count matrix (outs/read_count.csv), feature-barcode matrices (barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices), tSNE and UMAP projections from 10X CellRanger count (analysis/.../projection.csv) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/analysis), and a repository of reference gene sets.
+The required inputs are a gene-cell count matrix (outs/read_count.csv), feature-barcode matrices (barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices), tSNE and UMAP projections from 10X CellRanger count (analysis/.../projection.csv) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/analysis), and a repository of reference gene sets (Figure 7).

 We used Human Protein Atlas database (version 21.0) to generate a repository of reference gene sets that are exclusively expressed in each cell type [(LINK)](https://www.proteinatlas.org/).
 The normalized expression (NX) value was used to compare gene expression between tissues and select cell type-specific marker genes from RNA single-cell profiles.
 The repository includes 68 reference gene sets, and 2318 marker genes and is available at [https://github.com/isarnassiri/scQCEA/](https://github.com/isarnassiri/scQCEA/tree/main/Scripts/ReferenceGeneSets).
 The repository of reference genes covers human and mouse genes with the possibility to expand it to other species (Figure 9).